Sorry Registration is closed.

 Measuring Resilience in the Banking World

-Data Society and Google Cloud recently was recently awarded most creative solution for the FDIC Banking Resilency Techsprint.
+Google Cloud recently was recently awarded most creative solution for the FDIC Banking Resilency Techsprint, along with their partner Data Society.
 Increased digitization and complexity has left financial institutions with an amalgam of technology solutions that generate data, but do not necessarily share it with each other.
 Even large financial institutions struggle to keep up with this information flow and report on it in a timely manner.
 Community banks are particularly under-resourced to develop modern, secure data architectures along with risk controls and regulatory reporting capabilities.
-Data Society and Google proposed a standardized zero-trust technology architecture that incorporates traditional and non-traditional data feeds into a unified reporting and analytics platform for financial institutions of any size.
+Google Cloud and Data Society proposed a standardized zero-trust technology architecture that incorporates traditional and non-traditional data feeds into a unified reporting and analytics platform for financial institutions of any size.
 Our proposal leverages a standardized data model and data architecture, along with non-traditional data sources, to enhance and streamline CAMELS reporting.